Glossary

 Attribution

-Assigning conversion credit across all marketing touchpoints — determining which channels and messages actually drove the sale.
+Assigning conversion credit across all marketing touchpoints to determine which channels and messages actually drove the sale.

 B